kodekloudhub/certified-kubernetes-administrator-course/docs/08-Storage/12-Storage-Class.md

 ![class-19](../../images/class19.PNG)

-- No we have a Storage Class, So we no longer to define Persistent Volume.
+- Now we have a Storage Class, So we no longer to define Persistent Volume.
 It will create automatically when a Storage Class is created.
 It's called **Dynamic Provisioning**.

 ```
 sc-definition.yaml